Does your boy resist reading? Having difficulty getting them to pick up that book? The solution? Laughter is indeed the best medicine.

 From the many discussions in the forum, the popularity of this series of non-fiction books is undeniable.
 Besides the easy-to-read format, what makes this series a hit with my boy is its humour.
 Parents with children who are reluctant readers should start off with Horrible Series’ Handbooks – they are fully coloured and not too thick or intimidating to the child.
 Even my N2 boy loves to look and laugh at the graphic squishy brain featured in the many pages of Horrible Science Handbooks’ ‘Bulging Brain Experiments’ (by Nick Arnold) and his ‘Monster Boy’, a stitched-up character who is a regular in these books (ok, maybe they are a bit too gory for preschoolers, so do exercise discretion ;))

-2.Of Mice and Men Boys (Suitable for K2 – Lower Pri)
+Men Boys (Suitable for K2 – Lower Pri)

 Mice in the form of Stilton and Thea (in Geronimo Stilton series) is a hit with lower primary students.
 Wimps like The Wimpy Kid (by Jeff Kinney) and our very own Local Amos in Diary of Amos Lee (by Adeline Foo)tickled the reader with their unusual yet usual whinny encounters.